5 o'clock band

 Is a strong-willed, smart, and confident young girl.
 She's a bit more mature than the guys so nothing gets past her.
 In many ways she serves as the adult of the group, being able to communicate well with an older audience and has the street smarts that the boys are still working on.

-Minnie plays a mean clarinet that sails high above the sounds of the other instruments with an other-worldly feel.
+Twin plays a mean clarinet that sails high above the sounds of the other instruments with an other-worldly feel.

 She has a saucy attitude and doesn’t back down from anyone or anything.
 Sometimes that gets her in a bit of trouble, but ultimately she earns other’s respect.